PowerDNS/pdns/docs/manpages/zone2sql.1.rst

     Adds a delete statement to the sql output to allow re-importing zones.
     Mostly only useful during testing.
 This should not be used on a live DB as you will override the zone with previous data.
-    You should have the optional foreign key relationship enabled in your schema if you use this or it will leave created abandoned records --filter-duplicate-soa
+    Since this will only delete the domain, but not its records, you should have the optional foreign key relationship enabled in your schema in order not to leave dangling records.
+--filter-duplicate-soa
     If there's more than one SOA record in the zone (possibly because it was AXFR'd), ignore it.
 If this option is not set, all SOA records